 Dr. Green published two books in 2018.
 They are “The Heart of Jesus and the Coming Relationship,” and “Closer than Your Own I. Meditations on Union with God.”
 The former focuses on the “heart-fusion” which developed between Christ’s Heart and Hal’s heart, which has been his daily reality since August of 2003.
 He is convinced that this union with Christ was common in the early church, and will yet be again.
 God is about to do a “new thing,” which is really a revival of the former thing.
 In the book, Hal describes God’s actions and apparent purposes through his own experiences, the Bible, the lives of saints, and what it means for us today.
 The latter book consists of ninety poetic meditations on the meaning of being in such a union with God.
 Hal explores a variety of dimensions arising from sharing in the Heart of Christ.
 The are companion books and are available on Amazon.

 Hal wrote a weekly newspaper column on human relationships for sixteen years.
 He also had a local weekly radio show on “Relationships” for three years.
-In 2016, it was changed into his current weekly Sunday morning show titled, “God Talk.”
-Hal is convinced that love, both human and divine, operate on the same basis, so that understanding the former assists in understanding the latter.
+In 2016, it was changed into a weekly Sunday morning show titled, “God Talk,” which Hal ended in 2019.
+He is convinced that love, both human and divine, operate on the same basis, so that understanding the former assists in understanding the latter.
 And the better we understand the dynamics of romantic love and marriage, the better we will grasp our future relationship with Christ, which is Hal’s reality today.
 In short, Hal is now living in the coming Relationship.

 Dr. Green has a Ph.D. in Comparative Religion from Northwestern University, a M.Div. in Bible and Theology from Garrett-Evangelical Theological Seminary, a M.A. in Psychology from Drake University, and a B.A. in Philosophy, also from Drake University.